WFU-HPC/deac-docs/source/cluster-hardware.rst

 :; gpu : These nodes have GPU's installed and available

-:; ucs#-XX : These nodes belong to UCS-2 or UCS-3 Chassis XX, e.g.
+:; comp## : These nodes belong to an Alumni Hall (comp0#) or A1A (comp2#)
-ucs3-1, ucs2-14, etc. are node properties
+located chassis ##, e.g. comp07, comp25, etc. are node properties.

-:; scr50gb : These nodes have 40GB of local scratch disk space to use for jobs
+ssh

-:; scr250gb : These nodes have 250GB of local scratch disk space to use for jobs
+:; scr220gb : These nodes have 220GB of local scratch disk space to use for jobs

-:; scr425gb : These nodes have 400GB of local scratch disk space to use for jobs
+:; scr425gb : These nodes have 425GB of local scratch disk space to use for jobs

-:; haswell: These nodes have `Intel's Xeon E5
-Haswell </Information:Intel_chip_architecture#Architectures>`__ based
-processors (32-core UCS nodes)

-:; broadwell: These nodes have `Intel's Xeon E5 Broadwell </Information:Intel_chip_architecture#Architectures>`__ based processors (44-core UCS nodes)

 :; skylake : These nodes have `Intel's Xeon E5
 Skylake </Information:Intel_chip_architecture#Architectures>`__ based
 processors (44-core UCS nodes)

+:; skylake : These nodes have `Intel's Xeon Gold Cascade </Information:Intel_chip_architecture#Architectures>`__ based processors (44 and 48-core UCS nodes)

 -  A complete list of a nodes attributes can be found with the `scontrol command listed here </SLURM:Quick_Start_Guide#Node_information>`__